maxi-rv/MaximilianoRiquelme/README.md

 ### Hi there 👋 I'm Maximiliano Riquelme Vera, a 25 y.o.
-Argentinian student of Software Engineering at UNS and iOSDeveloper (Trainee) at Globant.
+Argentinian, student of ✨Software Engineering✨ at UNS and ✨iOSDeveloper✨ at Globant.

 - 🌱 I’m currently learning iOS Development with Swift.
 - 💬 Twitter: @Maxi_RV_Raxor